yingji15/ASD_public/README.md

-# A Bayesian framework to integrate multi-levelgenome-scale data for Autism risk geneprioritization
+# A Bayesian framework to integrate multi-level genome-scale data for Autism risk geneprioritization

 ## About Data\/